 The Reggio Emilia approach of teaching and learning was founded by Sir Loris Malaguzzi, who was a teacher from the villages around Reggio Emilia in Italy after world war II.
 The destruction from the war lead to a movement by the parents of the city to educate their children based on the teaching philosophy of Loris Malaguzzi.
 He believed that children from a young age should be taught or encouraged through learning experiences, principles of respect, and becoming responsible citizens of the community.

 In this approach, the teaching program is derived from the children’s interest, teachers are seen as facilitators of learning.
 Their role is to plan, prepare and extend children’s learning through exploration and discovery in a supportive and enriching environment.
 We aim to foster in our children independence, inquisitiveness, persistence and resilience through their daily learning experiences.

-This approach of teaching and learning also places a great emphasis on the appreciating for the arts, fostering creativity and respecting that children are able to express themselves through ‘one hundred languages’; that is drawing, singing, dancing, drama, playing etc, there is no limit to their expressiveness!
+This approach of teaching and learning also places a great emphasis on the appreciation for the arts, fostering creativity and respecting that children are able to express themselves through ‘one hundred languages’; this includes drawing, singing, dancing, drama and playing.
+We believe there is no limit to their expressiveness!
 This approach contrasts dramatically to the traditional chalk and talk, regimented, teacher- centred method of teaching and learning.